iconmeme2/MichikAtsuCV/README.md

 # MichikAtsuCV
-This is school work :)
+This is school project :)